justinelfritz/justinelfritz.github.io/pages/sourdough.md

 * 12% whole wheat flour (coarse)
 * 8% organic spelt flour (coarse)

+As usual, I use about 6g non-iodized salt for a typical 600g dough.
+I give these their signature crust of golden flax seeds before the cold ferment stage.

 **`Winter Rye'**

 A wonderfully rich, savoury, and deeply dark sourdough that I often make during the holidays.
-I start with a simple levain:
+I start with a simple and sweet levain:

 * 80% bread flour
 * 15% whole wheat flour (coarse)
 * 5% dark rye flour (fine)

+The goal is a loaf with elevated bitterness that balances with a spectrum of sweet.
+I like the earthyness of spelt for this, in addition to the normal dark rye.
+For the autolyse I use:

+* 80% bread flour
+* 12% whole wheat flour (coarse)
+* 4% organic spelt flour (coarse)
+* 4% dark rye flour (fine)

+As with most of my loaves, I use about 6g of non-iodized salt for a 600g dough weight.
+The magic of this loaf is the viscous, chocolately mixture I marble into the dough at the lamination stage.
+The mixture is:

+* 35% dark brown sugar
+* 24% dutch cocoa powder
+* 29% blackstrap molasses
+* 12% caraway seeds

+The total weight I layer in the dough is about 5.7% of the total dough weight.
+For a 600g loaf, this comes out to a 34g batch of the above ingredient mix.
+Be systematic and gentle with the stretching & folding, and you'll be rewarded with a gorgeous marbling.

 <!--**Whole wheat \& banku**-->